corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/monitoring-and-logging/checkpoint-tooling.md

 ### Configure the checkpoint agent and checkpoint agent logger

-The checkpoint agent logs output to a Log4j2 configured logger.
+The checkpoint agent logs output to a Log4j2-configured logger.
 This logger must be defined in the logging configuration file.

 To configure the checkpoint agent logger: